glest/glest-source/README.md

 available.
 You will also need to download the [data](https://github.com/ZetaGlest/zetaglest-data/releases).

-We are having [build issues on Mac OSX systems](https://github.com/ZetaGlest/zetaglest-source/issues/25).
-One person reported he couldn't get ZetaGlest to build, and other reported that once built, it would not run.
+We are having [build issues on **Mac OSX** systems](https://github.com/ZetaGlest/zetaglest-source/issues/25).
+One person reported he couldn't get ZetaGlest to build, and another reported that once built, it would not run.
 Please help if you can.

 For other operating systems, you must [build from